Vision Protection Tips for Young Eyes Image

 Pediatrician Dr. Anna Mendenhall recommends that children start wearing sunglasses as early as possible, although infants under the age of six months should not be exposed to the sun at all.
 To protect your newborn, make sure they wear a sunhat during the summer and pull the stroller shade as low as possible to protect their young skin.

 Kids who don’t wear sunglasses during their childhood are at risk of developing a wide range of issues later in life.
 Those problems include glaucoma, cataracts, and even possibly macular degeneration – the trinity of extremely serious late-life visual diseases.
-The earlier that sunglasses are adopted, the less chance these serious and long-lasting effects have to snowball into a major condition.
+The earlier sunglasses are adopted, the less chance these serious and long-lasting effects have to snowball into a major condition.

 Eat Healthily